 Township of Esquimalt

-Barbara Desjardins has been the mayor of the Township of Esquimalt since 2008.
-She has extensive knowledge in government relations, board leadership, communications, and public relations....
+Barbara Desjardins has been the Mayor of the Township of Esquimalt since 2008.
+She has extensive knowledge in government relations, board leadership, communications, and public relations...

 She has also been a small business owner with experience in HR and compensation, risk management, and strategy.

-Desjardins is a former GVHA Board Director, serving as the Governance and Nominating Committee Chair, Board Vice-Chair, and Board Interim Chair.
-In addition, she is also the former Capital Regional District (CRD) Chair, CRD Hospital Board Chair, and key participant on CRD Committees (Environmental Services, Finance, Governance, Regional Parks, Planning, Transportation & Protective Services, Core & Westside Wastewater Treatment, Integrated Resources Management), Victoria Regional Transit Commission, Greater Victoria Labour Relations Association, participated in the formation of the South Island Economic Development Association, and Local Government Treaty Committee (Te’Mexw Treaty).
+Desjardins is a former GVHA board director, serving as the Governance and Nominating Committee chair, board vice-chair, and board interim chair.
+In addition, she is also the former Capital Regional District (CRD) chair, CRD Hospital board chair, and key participant on CRD Committees (Environmental Services, Finance, Governance, Regional Parks, Planning, Transportation & Protective Services, Core & Westside Wastewater Treatment, Integrated Resources Management), Victoria Regional Transit Commission, Greater Victoria Labour Relations Association, participated in the formation of the South Island Economic Development Association, and Local Government Treaty Committee (Te’Mexw Treaty).

-Victoria and Esquimalt Harbour Society
+Victoria Esquimalt Harbour Society

-Ryan Burles is President and COO of Black Ball Ferry Line and has been in the ferry and tourism business for over 30 years....
+Ryan Burles is President and COO of Black Ball Ferry Line and has been in the ferry and tourism business for over 30 years...

-Ryan has served on the board of the Victoria Chamber of Commerce, Destination Marketing Committee of Destination Greater Victoria as well as serving as a board member and past president of the Rotary Club of Victoria.
+Burles has served on the board of the Victoria Chamber of Commerce, Destination Marketing Committee of Destination Greater Victoria as well as serving as a board member and past president of the Rotary Club of Victoria.